Part B Premium Savings Program

 Part B Premium Savings Program Overview*

 MHBP offers the Part B Premium Savings Program (formerly the Medicare Part B Pilot program) to assist federal retirees with paying their Medicare Part B premiums.
 This program became effective January 1, 2011.
-MHBP is the only FEHBP health plan offering this innovative program.
 The Part B Premium Savings Program is available to Medicare eligible retirees who enroll in the MHBP Standard Option.
-Also, existing Standard Option members who currently have Medicare Parts A and B as primary coverage may enroll in this program.
+Existing Standard Option members who currently have Medicare Parts A and B as primary coverage may also enroll in this program.

 Here are a few good reasons to enroll in MHBP Standard Option with the Part B Premium Savings Program: